javadaminedjlali-code/course-reg-ui/docs/architecture/Architecture-Document.md

 The system is assumed to be open to anyone for initial building and testing, and detailed authentication/authorization implementation is out of scope.
 Roles are still defined for the application design: Student (search/register), Instructor (view schedule), and Administrator/Authorized User (view session enrollment lists).

-## 11. Team Responsibilities and Contribution Summary
+## 11. Team Responsibilities Summary
 Team responsibilities are divided so that a Cloud Architect defines AWS resources, an Application Developer defines the runtime and API design, a Database Architect produces the ERD, a Network Engineer designs the VPC/subnets and security rules, a QA Analyst defines the testing strategy, and a Project Manager coordinates timelines and merges deliverables.
 Each member contributed written sections and/or diagrams to this document, and any collaboration challenges (such as aligning schema definitions or resolving merge conflicts) were handled through team check-ins, shared standards, and final review before submission.

 Roles and Contributions: